ahtaarra/ahtaarra.github.io/content/posts/post4.md

 Note: Pay extra attention to the details at the table in order not to  risk messing with the wrong disk.

-Assuming that the volume letter is C, thing to do is to type `chkdsk \f C:` and that will both check the disk for errors and using the `/f` parameter means it will fix those too.
+Assuming that the volume letter is _C_, the thing to do now is to type `chkdsk \f C:` and that will both check the disk for errors and using the `/f` parameter means it will fix those too.

 # Conclusion
 This is what I have been using for the past couple of years.
 However, with the recent issue I first went to a free computer at my library but those have provisioning requring admin credentials to even conduct a scan which I do not have.
 I again solved my problem using this method.